 First you’ll want to set the eggs out for about 30 minutes to warm them to room temp.
 Make sure your eggs are farm fresh and organic.
 Personally, I would never eat a factory farm egg raw.

-Next you’ll want to mix together all the goodies that will go into your recipe once the eggs and oil have created a thick base.
+Put the eggs and oils aside.
+You’ll want to mix together all the goodies that will go into your recipe once the eggs and oil have created a thick base (that is, unless you have two people working on this; one can create the oil and egg base, while the other mixes these other ingredients, adding the Konjac Flour last).

 Immersion Blenders: Every kitchen needs one of these.
 Our latest affiliate program (as of Jan 2019) is “Chef‘s Catalog.”
 And if you know anything about us, you’ll know that we do not choose our affiliate programs on the basis of how much we can make, but on the basis of who has the highest quality products.
 We recommend only those things we buy and we use, because integrity is the most important draw for our readership.
 Chef’s Catalog has some fine, sturdy, handy gadgets for kitchens.
 Here is a medium priced immersion blender (hand blender) with a few attachments: Cuisinart 2 Speed Hand Blender.